- Co-founder and unofficial director of the Democrat Shadow Party

 Harold McEwan Ickes was born on September 4, 1939 in Washington, D.C.
 He earned a BA in economics from Stanford University in 1964, and a JD from Columbia University Law School in 1967.
 He is a longtime Democrat operative widely recognized as the chief organizer (in the early 2000s) of the so-called Shadow Party, a nationwide network of more than five-dozen unions, non-profit activist groups, and think tanks whose agendas were ideologically to the left, and which were engaged in campaigning for the Democrats.

-Harold Ickes attended the prestigious Sidwell Friends School in Washington, D.C.
-After high school, he eschewed college, choosing instead to fulfill his boyhood dream of working as a cowboy on ranches, which he did from 1959-61.
+Harold M. Ickes attended the prestigious Sidwell Friends School in Washington, D.C.
+After graduating from high school as a functional illiterate, he eschewed college, choosing instead to fulfill his boyhood dream of working as a cowboy on ranches, which he did from 1959-61.

 Undaunted, Ickes that same year traveled to the Dominican Republic, where — according to the Boston Globe — he sought to “help deposed leftist president Juan Bosch return to office.”
 After spending two years in Communist Cuba, the socialist Bosch had returned to the Dominican Republic and won the support of a group of left-wing colonels, who sought to place Bosch in power through an armed coup.
 Only the arrival of 22,000 U.S. Marines thwarted the coup attempt.
 Ickes was present on the island when the Marines landed, on April 29, 1965.